About

 and play water polo.

-I am looking for PhD students (apply) and post-docs to work on attacks on LLM agents and generative
+I am looking for new PhD students (apply) and post-docs to work on attacks on LLM agents and generative

 Research